kylemfan/virtual_office/README.md

 </h1>

 <p>
   This is a full stack web application that utilizes virtual positioning and video calls to simulate a physical office space for remote workers.
-The issues that this project aims to tackle are:
+The primary issues that this project aims to tackle are:
 </p>

 <ul>